-Here, Rosalía uses the word 'undivé', which comes from the gitanos gypsy community and refers to God.
-Rosalia uses it to illustrate that she will test her luck by going out in the streets, despite a gitanos' warning of imminent danger.
+If you paid careful attention to the lyrics of El mal querer, you’ll find various words in Caló.
+In this case, Rosalía, uses the word undivé in the first part of the track.
+The term is used by the gypsy community to refer to God.
+Rosalia uses it to illustrate that she will test her luck by going out on the streets, despite a gypsy’s warning of imminent danger.

-[“Because I'm closing the Louvre as well as MACBA”]
+[“Because I close the Louvre as well as Macba”]

-After The Louvre was shut down in 2018 so Beyoncé and Jay Z could record “Apeshit”, the Parisian museum reached a record high number of visits.
+After the Louvre was shut down in 2018 so Beyoncé and Jay Z could record “Apeshit,” the Parisian museum reached a record high number of visits that year.
 According to The Guardian, the statistics indicate that 50 percent of those visitors were under the age of 30.
-In “Milionària” a capitalist satire and the first song that Rosalía performs in Catalan, the artist refers to her roots and shares her desire to do the same as Queen B but for the Museum of Contemporary Art of Barcelona (MACBA), located in the artist’s favourite plaza.
-After all, if anyone can convince the skaters in Plaça dels Àngels to get off their boards and admire the works of Tàpies, Rosalía can.
+In “Milionària” a capitalist satire and the first song that Rosalía performs in Catalan, the artist refers to her roots and shares her desire to do the same as Queen B but for the Museum of Contemporary Art of Barcelona, located in the artist’s favorite plaza.
+Can Rosalía convince the skaters, who spend all day skating at Plaça dels Àngels, to get off their boards and admire the works of Tàpies?
+Sure she can, why not?